yonrasgg/docker_images/nginx-docker/README.md

 ### Basic Execution

-Execute Nginx with ModSecurity in a Docker container using this command:
+Launch Nginx with ModSecurity in a Docker container:

 ```bash
 docker run -d --name nginx-modsec nginx-modsecurity
 ```

-This will run Nginx with ModSecurity in the background.
+This command runs Nginx with ModSecurity in the background.

 ### Customization

-Customize Nginx and ModSecurity configurations by mounting your own configuration files when launching the container.
-For instance, to specify custom Nginx and ModSecurity configuration files:
+Mount your custom configuration files when launching the container for custom Nginx and ModSecurity configurations:

 ```bash
 docker run -d --name nginx-modsec \